theblixguy/LondonMeetup/README.md

 # LondonMeetup

 This is an app that I built as part of Coursework 1 for the U08971 Advanced Mobile Software Development module.
-You can find the coursework specification in the Specs folder.
+You can find the coursework specification [here](U08971-CW1-SPEC.pdf).

 There are two folders - LondonMeetup and LondonMeetup_v2.